circle2jt/ymlr/README.md

 ## <a id="throttle"></a>throttle
 `It's a property in a tag`
 Only executes steps in the "runs" once per every wait time.
-(Ref #lodash.throttle)
+(Ref #lodash.throttle) This can combine with "mutex" but can not combine with "debounce"

 Example: